 Most vegetables contain a lot of fiber and water content.
 Now fiber is an essential dietary component with numerous health benefits, including controlling your blood sugar and cholesterol levels (4).
 However, it is also beneficial when it comes to filling you up.

 This review of epidemiologic studies shows that having fiber is linked to lower body weight because of its role in improving satiety and energy intake (7).
-When you combine vegetables, protein, and healthy fats, you’ll stay full until it’s time for your next meal.
-Remember, controlling your food intake will go a long way in helping you shed the extra pounds.
+When you combine vegetables, lean protein, and healthy fats, you’ll stay full until it’s time for your next meal.
+Remember, not overeating will go a long way in helping you shed the extra pounds.

 Vegetables Help Prevent Erratic Spikes In Your Energy Levels